MaMMoS-project/ML-models/beyond-stoner-wohlfarth/single-grain-multi-angle-model/README.md

 [TODO: add tables]

-For all three targets, the RF models does not show strong over fitting and the performance is the best.
+For all three targets, the RF models does not show strong overfitting and the performance is the best.

 # 4.1 Feature Importance